Top Mac Security Threats: Learn How to Prevent Them

 Social engineering is another successful threat that Mac users experience.
 Mac users are targeted for social engineering scams by receiving fake emails that appear to come from a reliable source.
 Sometimes, hackers use promotional offers that include free products and prizes.
 Users often give away their personal information to avail of free products.

 Moreover, misleading pop-up messages can also appear as pop-up ads.
-It alerts you about your device’s security problem and invites you to download malware by running a scan.
-Also, they might encourage you to call on a given phone number and get the issue fixed.
+They alert you about your device’s security problem and invite you to download malware by running a scan.
+They might also encourage you to call a given phone number and get the issue fixed.
 Once you call, the scammer pretends to be a problem-fixer, and by providing access to your system, they compromise sensitive data.

 Trojans